Blogs

 avatar

-JOHN SHIRK – In the Year of Exploration, today’s Reason To Believe is the width of God’s love.
+JOHN SHIRK – In the Year of Trust, today’s Focus on God examines the attitude of Jesus.

 John Shirk